sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 ### Cached resolution

 Cached resolution feature is akin to incremental compilation, which only recompiles the sources that have been changed since the last `compile`.
-Unlike Scala compiler, Ivy does not have the concept of separate compilation, so that needed to be implemented.
+Unlike the Scala compiler, Ivy does not have the concept of separate compilation, so that needed to be implemented.

 Instead of resolving the full dependency graph, cached resolution feature creates  minigraphs -- one for each direct dependency appearing in all related subprojects.
 These minigraphs are resolved using Ivy's resolution engine, and the result is stored locally under `~/.sbt/0.13/dependency/` (or what's specified by `sbt.dependency.base` flag) shared across all builds.
 After all minigraphs are resolved, they are stitched together by applying the conflict resolution algorithm (typically picking the latest version).